You will be able to apply for your Bay County bail bond directly online without needing to come into our office - available to you 24/7!

 If someone you care about has been taken to jail in Panama City or somewhere nearby, Bail Bonds Now is standing by and ready to assist you 24/7.
 We’ve been serving Florida defendants and their families since 2012.

 The bail amount is the money ordered by a judge after someone has been arrested in order for them to be released while waiting for their court hearing.
 Not all criminals or criminal charges are eligible for Florida bail bonds.
 Eligibility is contingent upon the defendant’s history and the judge’s discretion.

 Bail bonds are issued by a state licensed bondsman and provide a way for a defendant to get out of jail for only a small percentage of the full bail amount set by a judge.
 At Bail Bonds Now we issue state bonds at 10% and federal bonds at 15%.
 For example, if someone arrested is granted bail at $2000, the bail bond amount (aka: bail premium) will be $200 for a state bond and $300 for a federal bond.

 The bail bondsman delivers a surety bond to the jail for the release of a person charged for a misdemeanor or felony crime.
 The bond is a guarantee from the bondsman to the courts that the defendant will show up to court as agreed.
-Once the bond has been delivered to the jail, the defendant is typically released within six to twelve hours.
+Once the bond has been delivered to the jail, the defendant is typically released within two to twelve hours.